-- the historical transaction amounts and growth trend during the Track Record Period; - the transaction amounts of the Property Management and Related Services for the eleven months ended November 30, 2021, which amounted to approximately RMB70.9 million, according to the management accounts of our Company; - the estimated revenue to be recognized in relation to the Property Management and Related Services provided by us based on the existing contracts with Lushang Development Associates and Shandong Commercial Associates.
-As of October 31, 2021, the contracted amounts of existing contracts entered into with Lushang Development Associates and Shandong Commercial Associates for the Property Management and Related Services for the year ending December 31, 2022 were estimated to be approximately RMB32.5 million and RMB20,000, respectively; - the estimated increment of the GFA for properties under development and contracted sales GFA of Lushang Development Associates for the two years ending December 31, 2023, which is estimated based on the development plan and delivery schedule of Lushang Development Associates; - in respect of the property pre-delivery services, (i) the estimated GFA and number of projects to be sold by Lushang Development Associates for the two years ending December 31, 2023 and the estimated number of the sales offices and display units to be established in the relevant period based on the development plan and the land bank of Lushang Development Associates as of October 31, 2021, as well as their historical sales GFA and the related growth rate during the Track Record Period; (ii) the bidding success rate during the Track Record Period and our estimated capacity for the two years ending December 31, 2023; and (iii) the estimated service fee based on the historical service fee and the expected increase in operational costs associated with the provision of property pre-delivery services, including but not limited to labor costs, administration costs and costs of materials; - in respect of the property management services to be provided for the unsold residential properties, (i) the estimated GFA of the unsold residential properties developed or to be developed by Lushang Development Associates for the two years ending December 31, 2023, which is estimated based on the land bank of Lushang Development Associates, the total GFA under development as of October 31, 2021, as well as their development plan and delivery schedule; and (ii) the estimated service fee per sq.m. which management services will be charged based on the historical service fee and the expected increase in operational costs associated with the provision of such services; and
+- the historical transaction amounts and growth trend during the Track Record Period; - the estimated revenue to be recognized in relation to the Property Management and Related Services provided by us based on the existing contracts with Lushang Development Associates and Shandong Commercial Associates.
+As of December 31, 2021, the contracted amounts of existing contracts entered into with Lushang Development Associates and Shandong Commercial Associates for the Property Management and Related Services for the year ending December 31, 2022 were estimated to be approximately RMB20.0 million and RMB12.7 million, respectively;

-• in respect of the property management services to be provided for the commercial properties, the estimated GFA and number of commercial properties developed or used by Lushang Development Associates and Shandong Commercial Associates to be managed by our Group for the two years ending December 31, 2023 as estimated based on the existing contracts with Lushang Development Associates and Shandong Commercial Associates and the land bank of Lushang Development Associates as of October 31, 2021.
+- the estimated increment of the GFA for properties under development and contracted sales GFA of Lushang Development Associates for the two years ending December 31, 2023, which is estimated based on the development plan and delivery schedule of Lushang Development Associates; - in respect of the property pre-delivery services, (i) the estimated GFA and number of projects to be sold by Lushang Development Associates for the two years ending December 31, 2023 and the estimated number of the sales offices and display units to be established in the relevant period based on the development plan and the land bank of Lushang Development Associates as of December 31, 2021, as well as their historical sales GFA and the related growth rate during the Track Record Period; (ii) the bidding success rate during the Track Record Period and our estimated capacity for the two years ending December 31, 2023; and (iii) the estimated service fee based on the historical service fee and the expected increase in operational costs associated with the provision of property pre-delivery services, including but not limited to labor costs, administration costs and costs of materials; - in respect of the property management services to be provided for the unsold residential properties, (i) the estimated GFA of the unsold residential properties developed or to be developed by Lushang Development Associates for the two years ending December 31, 2023, which is estimated based on the land bank of Lushang Development Associates, the total GFA under development as of December 31, 2021, as well as their development plan and delivery schedule; and (ii) the estimated service fee per sq.m. which management services will be charged based on the historical service fee and the expected increase in operational costs associated with the provision of such services; and - in respect of the property management services to be provided for the commercial properties, the estimated GFA and number of commercial properties developed or used by Lushang Development Associates and Shandong Commercial Associates to be managed by our Group for the two years ending December 31, 2023 as estimated based on the existing contracts with Lushang Development Associates and Shandong Commercial Associates and the land bank of Lushang Development Associates as of December 31, 2021.